austinbenny/portfolio/README.md

 ## Framatome

 Unfortunately, I'm still trying to figure what I can show from the work I did at Framatome.
-Please ask me about this, so I can try to visually explain it to you haha.
+Please ask me about this, so I can try to visually explain it to you.

 The work I did in creating the Neutronics Automation Python package was based on [this](https://www.nrc.gov/docs/ML2022/ML20223A018.pdf) report.
 As you can see, it is sparse in details.